thephpleague/period/docs/4.0/modifying.md

 public Period::withDurationBeforeEnd(mixed $duration): Period
 ~~~

 Returns a new `Period` object by updating its duration.
-Only the included starting datepoint is updated.
+Only the starting datepoint is updated.

 #### Example